eiguren/intw/tutorials/siesta-intw/Tutorial.md

 Since the aim of this tutorial is not to show how to use wannier, we will not analyze the `si.win` file, but for the curious, since we have specified the band range from `nbnd_initial=1` to `nbnd_final=4` in `siesta2intw.x` we will use four s-orbitals, centered in the bonds, as our initial guess.

-Now, that we have the `si.save.intw` and the `si.nnkp` file, we can run `intw2W90.x` to generate the `si.amn`, etc. But first, let's check the input file for intw:
+Now, that we have the `si.save.intw` and the `si.nnkp` file, we can run `intw2W90.x` to generate the `si.amn`, etc. But first, let's check the input file for `intw2W90.x`:

 ```
 $ cat intw.in